quantumlib/Stim/doc/python_api_reference_vDev.md

 > An instruction target from a detector error model (.dem) file.
 > ```

+## `stim.DemTargetWithCoords`<a name="stim.DemTargetWithCoords"></a>
+> ```
+> A detector error model instruction target with associated coords.
+>
+> It is also guaranteed that, if the type of the DEM target is a
+> relative detector id, it is actually absolute (i.e. relative to
+> 0).
+>
+> For example, if the DEM target is a detector from a circuit with
+> coordinate arguments given to detectors, the coords field will
+> contain the coordinate data for the detector.
+>
+> This is helpful information to have available when debugging a
+> problem in a circuit, instead of having to constantly manually
+> look up the coordinates of a detector index in order to understand
+> what is happening.
+> ```

 ## `stim.DetectorErrorModel`<a name="stim.DetectorErrorModel"></a>
 > ```
 > A list of instructions describing error mechanisms in terms of the detection events they produce.